top of page

 Oxygen has two faces.
 One side is vital because it is responsible for aerobic respiration – the most efficient engine of energy metabolism.
 The other side is very destructive.
 Its reduction produces reactive oxygen species such as the superoxide anion, peroxide, and hydroxyl radical.
 Hydrogen Peroxide (H2O2) is a strong disinfectant.
 The oxygen-rich air we breathe also enhances the aging of foods, which requires a vacuum pack for longevity.
 Antioxidants found in foods and supplements protect our cells from attacks by Oxygen and free radicles.
 I've taken the time to explain this to you so you understand how each of the two "High Frequency" electrodes can offer unique gifts.
 It is mainly because of Oxygen's role.

-The Argon gas (violet light) is helpful for acne and oily skin and cysts.
+The Argon gas (violet light) is helpful for acne, oily skin, and cysts.
+It emits a small amount of ultraviolet light at the spark.
 The Neon gas-filled electrode (red/orange light) benefits skin rejuvenation.
 However, using either of the wands for both concerns is also done.
 Below, I will be sharing my experiences outside of my aesthetics business.
 I want to enhance your ability to utilize this device for more than cosmetic reasons.

 My "high frequency" first-aid experiences